Hunerkada Announces Music, Vocal Courses - UrduPoint

 Hunerkada Announces Music, Vocal Courses

-Hunerkada Arts College Islamabad on Friday announced instrumental music and vocal training short courses and diploma

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2021 ) :Hunerkada Arts College Islamabad on Friday announced instrumental music and vocal training short courses and diploma.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :Hunerkada Arts College Islamabad announced instrumental music and vocal training short courses and diploma.

 According to Hunerkada, training courses would be arranged for three months, six months and one year.